wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    ```-v``` is for verification.

-   Expect to see both your origin and upstream remotes listed.
+   Expect to see both your origin and upstream remotes listed, such as:

    <pre>
 origin   git@github.com:wilsonmar/some-repo.git (fetch)